-Tom is a reporter, columnist and blogger for a 75,000-circulation daily newspaper in southcentral Pennsylvania, where he covers politics and government.
+Tom is the digital editor for a media company in Pennsylvania.
+He worked for more than a decade and a half as a political reporter, columnist and blogger for a 75,000-circulation daily newspaper in southcentral Pennsylvania.
 He has also served as a contributing writer for About.com's U.S. Government Info section.

 You can also read more about Tom's current and past work on his Google Profile: Tom Murse.

-He previously worked at newspaper bureaus in Washington, D.C., where he covered several members of Capitol Hill, and in Pennsylvania's capital, Harrisburg, where he wrote about state government and politics.
+He previously worked at a newspaper bureau in Washington, D.C., where he covered several members of Capitol Hill for local newspapers across the country that subscribed to the Capitol news service.
+He also worked as a reporter in Pennsylvania's capital, Harrisburg, where he wrote about state government and politics.

 He has won several statewide and national journalism awards for investigative, spot news and enterprise reporting.
 He was among a team of reporters who shared the 2006 Taylor Family Award for Fairness in Newspapers from The Nieman Foundation at Harvard University, beating out The New York Times and The Plain Dealer of Cleveland.